TrungDuc02/TrungDuc02/README.md

   <h3 align="center">A passionate developer from Vietnam 🇻🇳 </h3>
 </p>

+- 💳 My full name is Lê Trung Dức

 - ✍ I am a student at Hanoi University of Natural Resources and Environment - HUNRE (https://hunre.edu.vn/  ).

+- 📚 My major is Software Engineering

+- 📂 All of my projects are available at github.com/TrungDuc02

+- 📄 Know about my social media Facebook Instagram

+- 🏂 My hobby is 🎧 Music 🎥 Film 🎮 Games 💻 Coding 🚗 Travelling

 <br />